 Ken Wharton is not only a recognised authority on the experiences of those involved in Operation Banner, he is also an engaging and knowledgeable personality who can be relied upon to stimulate and entertain his audience, as well as inform and educate them on the truth behind the terrors that some would prefer were forgotten.

-To book Ken Wharton as the military speaker for your event, contact Champions Motivational Speakers by completing the online form or by telephone on: +44 1509 85 29 27.
+To book Ken Wharton as the military speaker for your next corporate event or conference, simply contact the Champions Motivational Speakers agency via our online contact form.
+Alternatively, call a booking agent directly on +44 1509 85 29 27 for any further information.

 “Ken Wharton’s meticulous research and honest rendering of the past brings those of us who experienced The Troubles to a much closer understanding of what occurred.
 He gives us the minutiae that few other writers have been able or willing to provide.
 He has an ability to introduce us to voices that provide the essential elements for understanding conflict.
 Future students of the period will also undoubtedly benefit from his studies.” – Martin Dillon, bestselling author of The Shankill Butchers, The Dirty War, God and the Gun, Trigger Men